Edition: Model Aviation - 2014/06

 AMA Hobby Shop Program

 Thank you to the following stores for joining the AMA Hobby Shop Program!
-These stores are now earning cash for signing up new members!
+These shops are now earning cash for signing up new AMA members.

 • E Mergent RC Heli, Huntsville, Alabama